Attachment theory: Faulty descriptive base

 Bowlby's aim to replace psychoanalysts' phantasy-focused interpretive accounts of young children's hidden mental lives with the findings of direct observation as a grounding for his theory has had to be forsaken.
 Attachment theory has retreated from any serious grounding in a natural history of very young children and now champions the expert interpretation of a limited number of pre-defined behaviours in the Strange Situation Procedure (SSP) as shedding light on invisible internal working models which have no generally-agreed definition.

 Particular observational claims made by Bowlby which are now refuted include studies showing that the attachment behaviours which he attributed to young infants are neither fixed in form nor insensitive to their context-of-use (as he claimed); nor do these behaviours exhaust babies' relationship-relevant social repertoire.
 Contrary to Bowlby's empirical claims, fear of strangers and separation anxiety are not normally observed when 'securely attached' infants or toddlers are left by their mothers with strangers.
 Attachment behaviours are not integrated over the first years of life into what ethologists call behavioural systems of which all the components should regularly appear in the same intercorrelated order.

 Likewise, the observational research by Mary Ainsworth and her colleagues upon which the SSP was first based proves to have been far from "meticulous", contrary to the beliefs of attachment theorists.
 Marga Vicedo, one of the few scholars to have inspected at first hand Ainsworth and her team's original observational records in the definitive study grounding the SSP, reports as follows:

 Although confidentiality prevents quoting directly from these data, the narrative reports from these observations that I have seen cannot be considered trustworthy scientific reports.
-Several of them are permeated with subjective evaluations of the mothers' personality from day one, including moral judgements.
+Several of them are permeated with subjective evaluations of the mothers' personalities from day one, including moral judgements.
 Other reports reveal tensions between the observer and the observed mothers.
-In addition, the reports from the different observers vary substantially in nature and quality, and most of them do not include notes taken every five minutes.
+In addition, the reports from the different observers vary substantially in nature and quality, and most do not include notes taken every five minutes.
 In fact, one observer did not write up the observations until months later.